pdf-association/arlington-pdf-model/INTERNAL_GRAMMAR.md

 ## Column 9 - "PossibleValues"

 *   Can be blank
+*   SQUARE-BRACKETS are only required for complex types.
+A single type does not use them.
+    - e.g. `12.34` is a valid default for a key which can only be a number
 *   SEMI-COLON separated, SQUARE-BRACKETS expressions that exactly match the number of items in "Type" column
+*   SQUARE-BRACKETS are also used for PDF arrays, in which case they must use double SQUARE-BRACKETS if part of a complex type.
+If the array is the only valid type, then single SQUARE-BRACKETS are used.
+PDF array elements are NOT separated with COMMAs - they are only used _between_ arrays.
+    *  e.g. `[[0 1],[1 0]];[Value1,Value2,Value3]` is a choice of 2 arrays `[0 1]` and `[1 0]` if the type is an array or a choice of `Value1` or `Value2` or `Value3` if the type was something else (e.g. name)
+    * thus a complex expression can first be split by SEMI-COLON, then each portion has the SQUARE-BRACKETS stripped off, then multiple options can be split by COMMA as any remaining SQUARE-BRACKETS indicate an array.
+*   If there is a "DefaultValue" AND there are multiple types, then require a complex `[];[];[]` expression
+    *  If the "DefaultValue" is a PDF array _as part of a complex type_, then this will result in nested SQUARE-BRACKETS as in `[];[[0 0 1]];[]`
 *   **Python pretty-print/JSON:**
     *   A list or `None`
     *   If list, then length always matches length of "Type"